 Also available is the thesis itself [PDF, 13.68 MB].

 I was born in Athens, Greece in 1976.
-I received a BSc (Hons) in General Architectural Studies in 1999, an MArch degree in June 2004, and I was awarded a PhD degree in December 2004, all from the Department of Architecture and Civil Engineering at the University of Bath.
+I received a BSc (Hons) in General Architectural Studies in 1999, an MArch degree in June 2004, and a PhD degree in December 2004, all from the Department of Architecture and Civil Engineering at the University of Bath.
 My PhD research, within the Centre for Advanced Studies in Architecture, concerned the development of Shape Evolution, an inspirational design tool combining shape grammars and genetic algorithms.
 I have lectured and tutored in architectural design and the use of digital technologies in architecture at the University of Bath, Oxford Brookes University, Central Saint Martins, and the Sir John Cass Faculty of Art, Architecture and Design at the London Metropolitan University.